CGnal/python-ci-template/README.md

 ## Versioning and Semantic Version

+The present repository had already set up the versioneer using the procedure described below.
+No need to re-run it.
+To change configuration parameters (e.g. parentdir_prefix) we simply need to edit the ``setup.cfg`` file.

+### Verisioneer setup

+1. First of all we need to install the versioneer package from pip
 ```
 $ pip install versioneer
 ```

-Add the versioneer section in the setup.cfg
+2. Then we edit the versioneer section in the setup.cfg

 ```
 [versioneer]